webdeveloper25m/latest-blog/content/blog/SD-WAN.md

 SD-WAN is a software-defined approach to improve applications performance, increasing agility and reducing costs with transport independence connection types
 SD-WAN simplifies the management and operation of a WAN by decoupling the networking hardware from its control mechanism.

-A Software-defined Wide Area Network (SD-WAN) is a virtual WAN architecture that allows enterprises to leverage any combination of transport services – including MPLS, LTE and broadband internet services – to securely connect users to applications an SD-WAN uses a centralized control function to securely. intelligently direct traffic across the WAN.
-This increases application performance and delivers a high quality user experience, resulting in increased business productivity, agility and reduced costs for IT.
+A Software-defined Wide Area Network (SD-WAN) is a virtual WAN architecture that allows enterprises to leverage any combination of transport services – including MPLS, LTE and broadband internet services – to securely connect users to applications an SD-WAN uses a centralized control function to securely intelligently direct traffic across the WAN This increases application performance. and delivers a high quality user experience. resulting in increased business productivity, agility and reduced costs for IT.

 This quick explainer video explains what SD-WAN is and why you need it.
 >> View Video